 During Coach Mackovic years at Texas he concentrates mainly on recruiting receivers, quarterbacks, and backs such as Shea Morenz, Mike Adams, Lovell Pinkey, and Ricky Williams.

 Mike Adams holds the career record for total return yards on kickoff/punts (2,651 yards) and most returns (160).
+He ranks 3rd behind Ricky Williams and Cedric Benson for most all purpose yards.

 The 1992 team holds the season record for most yards per play (7.4).